-- Achieving 100% of recruiting Kuwaiti labor in the fuel stations in 2019 - Training 120 Station attendant from the national labor, in cooperation with Kuwait Fire Service Directorate in term of safety, health, and environment - In collaboration with the workforce-restructuring program, the training plan for 2019-2020 was executed to qualify 120 newly hired employees from the national cadres technically and administratively on the highest standards through utilizing globally certified training institutes - Appointing 90 new mentors and training them on managing and operating fuel stations, theoretically and practically, in cooperation with the related departments - Applying the labor law regulations into practice in accordance with the requirements of the Public Authority of Manpower and the Ministry of Social Affairs and Labor. - Contributing to fulfilling the conditions of the Ministry of Finance Taxation Department for 2019 - Minimizing operating expenses of the company by coordinating with all the departments
+- Achieving 100% of recruiting Kuwaiti labor in the fuel stations in 2020. - Training 70 Station attendant from the national labor, in cooperation with The Austrialian University in term of safety, health, and environment. - In collaboration with the workforce-restructuring program, the training plan for 2020-2021 was executed to qualify 70 newly hired employees from the national cadres technically and administratively on the highest standards through utilizing globally certified training institutes. - Appointing 25 new mentors and training them on managing and operating fuel stations, theoretically and practically, in cooperation with the related departments. - Applying the labor law regulations into practice in accordance with the requirements of the Public Authority of Manpower and the Ministry of Social Affairs and Labor. - Implementing the electronic transfer system for anything related to work permits for Kuwaitis and non-Kuwaitis and residency for non-Kuwaitis. - Providing a healthy work environment for all employeesby implementing the health restrictions in the face of the Covid-19 pandemic. - Contributing to fulfilling the conditions of the Ministry of Finance Taxation Department for 2020. - Fulfilling the conditions of the Public Authority for Manpower & achieving the national employment percentage for the year 2020.